WHAT IS PMDD?

 – Do I need this treatment right now?

-– How likely is it to help me & how much?
+– How likely is it to help me and how much?

 – What is my long-term strategy?